oroinc/orocommerce/src/Oro/Bundle/VisibilityBundle/Resources/doc/category-visibility.md

 To do this there are 3 resolved entities that contains only static visibility values (visible or hidden) or fallback to config value.

 There are resolved entities in database for each level:
-`CategoryVisibilityResolved`, `AccountGroupCategoryVisibilityResolved`, `AccountCategoryVisibilityResolved`
+`CategoryVisibilityResolved`, `CustomerGroupCategoryVisibilityResolved`, `CustomerCategoryVisibilityResolved`
 each of which extend `BaseCategoryVisibilityResolved` abstract class.

-For `AccountCategoryVisibilityResolved`, `AccountGroupCategoryVisibilityResolved` in case if source tables does not contain a record (default visibility setting was selected), then entity is not written to resolved tables.
+For `CustomerCategoryVisibilityResolved`, `CustomerGroupCategoryVisibilityResolved` in case if source tables does not contain a record (default visibility setting was selected), then entity is not written to resolved tables.
 For `CategoryVisibilityResolved` entity is not written to resolved table is case then source table (CategoryVisibility) contains record with "Config" value.